-In 2022, Dance Reflections by Van Cleef & Arpels is supporting École des Sables for the first iteration of its African diaspora program.
+In 2023, Dance Reflections by Van Cleef & Arpels is supporting École des Sables for the second iteration of its African diaspora program.

 The International Center of Traditional and Contemporary African Dances, commonly known as “École des Sables”, was founded by Germaine Acogny and Helmut Vogt.
 Managed by the Jant-Bi Association, the center was inaugurated at Toubab Dialaw in June 2004.